Amplifying Storyteller Voices

 Mads has sculpted an incredible career amplifying female voices and building an equitable marine science community as founder of Women in Ocean Science.
 Seeing the destruction of the marine environment first-hand as a scientist, Mads transitions to advocate, channelling her energy into becoming a freelance natural history photographer-filmmaker, commercial drone operator and digital content creator, using her skills to primarily shoot marine wildlife and conservation stories.

-Continuing her mission to raise female and marginalised voices, Mad’s will be storytelling through Empower Ocean, an initiative that sets out to create opportunities for local women to become active participants within ocean-based livelihoods and conservation efforts within coral reef communities.
+Continuing her mission to elevate female and marginalised voices, Mad’s will be storytelling through Empower Ocean, an initiative that sets out to create opportunities for local women to become active participants within ocean-based livelihoods and conservation efforts within coral reef communities.

 Documenting female voices from small island communities across the globe, Mads’ short film is an exploration of the female connection to the sea and strives to give underrepresented stories, perceptions and realities a seat at the table.
 She hopes to reframe attitudes around local and native women in marine conservation and to highlight the intersectionality between female empowerment and the increased resilience, protection and longevity of coral reef ecosystems and the marine life that inhabits them.